Frequently Asked Questions

 Are applicants invited to interview/visit the program?

-Our program will pay the reasonable cost of travel expenses for the top applicants to interview/ visit the program.
-The purpose of the visit will be to interview with program faculty, provide a 45 minutes seminar, meet with current residents in the program, and tour our clinical facilities.
-Our program requires an interview before an offer of admission is extended.
+Our program requires an interview/on-site visit before offers of admission are extended to the top applicants.
+The purpose of the visit will be to interview with program faculty, provide a 45 minute seminar, meet with current residents in the program, and tour our clinical facilities.

 What about letters of recommendation?